martinknytl/Evans_lab_protocols/PCR_and_agarose_gels.md

 5. Set the volts, mAmps, and time.
 A typical run setting is: 110 volts, 110 mAmps, and 30 minutes.

 ### Taking gel image
-1. open folder AlphaDigDoc 1201 -) acquire -) Reverse -) Edit -) Edit Activation -) print
+1. open folder AlphaDigDoc 1201 -) acquire -) Reverse -) Edit -) Edit Activation -) print.
 (2.) for change the size of printed picture use CAMEDIA Master file 1201